 - The capitalization of costs incurred in developing computer software.
-We capitalized \$6.6 million of software development costs in the first three months of 2022 as compared to \$6.4 million in the first three months of 2021.
-The majority of our software development costs are related to significant enhancements for the expanded functionality of the SEI Wealth Platform. - Capital expenditures.
-Capital expenditures in the first three months of 2022 were \$9.3 million as compared to \$4.2 million in the first three months of 2021.
-Expenditures in 2022 and 2021 include capital outlays for purchased software and equipment for data center operations.
+We capitalized \$9.0 million of software development costs in the first three months of 2023 as compared to \$6.6 million in the first three months of 2022.
+The majority of software development costs are related to significant enhancements for the expanded functionality of the SEI Wealth Platform.
+We also capitalized \$4.3 million of software development costs in the first three months of 2023 for a new platform for the Investment Managers segment. - Capital expenditures.
+Capital expenditures in the first three months of 2023 were \$10.6 million as compared to \$9.3 million in the first three months of 2022.
+Expenditures in 2023 and 2022 include capital outlays for purchased software and equipment for data center operations.
 We continue to evaluate improvements to our information technology infrastructure which, if implemented, will result in additional expenditures for purchased software and equipment for data center operations.